Rhythm World 29.5 Artists

 She hopes to spread tap more in Japan and to promote international cultural exchange through tap dancing.

-Tre Dumas is a Chicago native and currently works as co-Artistic Director of M.A.D.D.
-Rhythms.
+Tre Dumas is a Chicago native and currently directs his own company, Jus’ LisTeN and teaches around the globe.
 Tap dancing since the age of 8, Tre first began attracting the tap community’s attention by representing Tommy Sutton’s Mayfair Academy of Fine Arts as an instructor at the Chicago Human Rhythm Project.
 Soon after, Tre was cast in the national touring revival of Broadway’s “The Tap Dance Kid” where he first worked with Bril Barrett.
 Shortly thereafter, Tre joined Bril’s existing group “Steppin’ Out” and they started performing together in numerous tap festivals and events.
 He was then featured in the North-American and European tours of “Riverdance”, dancing with the show for nearly 3 years.
 Upon his return to his home town, he continued his association with Mr. Barrett developing a vision that was once an idea into an internationally renowned company, M.A.D.D Rhythms.

 Within his pursuits, Tre has had the privilege of learning from and sharing stages with Dianne “Lady Di” Walker, Robert L. Reed, Van “The Man” Porter, Paris Mann, and George “Mo Leggs” Patterson III, among others.
 He has performed and taught for the St. Louis Tap Festival, the Los Angeles Tap Festival, the Detroit Tap Festival, The Chicago Human Rhythm Project, Columbus Taps and with M.A.D.D.
 Rhythms Canada while also working at countless workshops across North America and Europe.
 This includes a six month teaching excursion in Stuttgart, Germany.
 With a highly musical style and a fun and positive approach to teaching, Tre has become one of the country’s brightest up-and-coming tap influences.